mdozmorov/grdocs/website/dbcreator/dbcreatorCustom.md

 Custom features of interest (FOIs)
 -----------------------------

-Sometimes we want to have sets of features of interest readily accessible for analysis.
+Sometimes we want to have sets of SNPs readily accessible for analysis.
 We may place such sets in the named subfolders under the `[dir]/custom_data/fois/[organism]/` folder.
-The names of the subfolders will serve as descriptions of the sets of FOIs, e.g., *Immune_GWAS".
+The names of the subfolders will serve as the descriptions of the sets of SNPs, e.g., *gwasCatalog".

 An example of the `fois` folder may look like: